This will win you over to eggplant, I promise!

 • Herbs.
 While optional, they add a great flavor.
 You can either season with herbs before or after cooking.
 Use either dried or fresh thyme, rosemary, parsley, or basil.

-Cube the Eggplant
+Cube the eggplant.

-Be sure to keep the pieces the same size as possible so they cook consistently.
+Cut each section into cubes, keeping everything the same size.
 Small and even chunks allow more surface area to be exposed to the heat.

-For extra fiber, leave the skin on.
+Pro Tip: For extra fiber, leave the skin on.
 It will also keep the eggplant from getting as mushy.
 You should end up with about 4 cups.

-Season it Up
+Season it up.

 Place the eggplant pieces in a large bowl.
 Drizzle oil over the top.
 Then, pour salt and pepper on the chunks.
 Gently stir everything together with a spatula.
 If you’re rough while mixing, it will bruise the eggplant.